Katy has worked both for tutoring companies and as a private tutor for 5 years.

 Care and many other sites have profiles for private tutors.
 An advantage to Care is they let the tutors submit a background check for their profile.
 You can also see previous ratings.

 The exact credentials of math tutors vary widely.
 Some math teachers choose to tutor in their free time, so they have a teaching degree and years of experience in teaching math.
 Other tutors don't have direct experience as a teacher, but they do have specialties in education that will be beneficial to your child.
 Still, other tutors earned degrees in college and enjoy tutoring students in similar subjects.

 In general, a teaching degree or education specialist will be more important if the student is of elementary age or has particular difficulty learning new material.
 A learning or behavioral disorder is better handled by a professional.

 Where to Find Private Tutors

-A local math tutor can be difficult to find on your own and definitely does require more work but can save you money in the long run and can get you great results.
+A local math tutor can be difficult to find on your own, and it definitely does require more work, but you can save money in the long run and get great results.
 Here are some possible sources: